syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/linear-gauge/EJ2_ASP.NETCORE/getting-started.md

 ---

-# Getting Started with ASP.NET Core LinearGauge Control
+# Getting Started with ASP.NET Core Linear Gauge Control

-This section briefly explains about how to include [ASP.NET Core LinearGauge](https://www.syncfusion.com/aspnet-core-ui-controls/linear-gauge) control in your ASP.NET Core application using Visual Studio.
+This section briefly explains about how to include [ASP.NET Core Linear Gauge](https://www.syncfusion.com/aspnet-core-ui-controls/linear-gauge) control in your ASP.NET Core application using Visual Studio.

 ## Prerequisites